 Focus areas: Public management innovation, public ethics, sustainability management, politics, environmental management

-Steven Cohen is a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs and the Director of the Research Program on Sustainability Policy and Management at Columbia University’s Earth Institute.
-He is also Director of the Master of Public Administration Program in Environmental Science and Policy (MPA-ESP) at Columbia University’s School of International and Public Affairs and the Director of the Masters of Science in Sustainability Management at Columbia University’s School of Continuing Education.
-From 2002 to 2006, he directed education programs at the Earth Institute.
-From 1998 to 2001, Cohen was Vice Dean of Columbia University's School of International and Public Affairs.
-From 1985 to 1998, he was the Director of Columbia's Graduate Program in Public Policy and Administration.
-From 1987 to 1998, Cohen was Associate Dean for Faculty and Curriculum at SIPA.
+Dr. Steven Cohen is a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs and the Director of the Research Program on Sustainability Policy and Management at Columbia University’s Earth Institute.
+He is also the Director of the Master of Public Administration Program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs, and the Director of the Masters of Science in Sustainability Management at Columbia University’s School of Professional Studies.

-He is a graduate of James Madison High School in Brooklyn, New York.
-Cohen received his B.A. in Political Science from Franklin College of Indiana (1974), and his M.A. and Ph.D. in Political Science from the State University of New York at Buffalo (MA, 1977; PhD, 1979).
+He is a 1970 graduate of James Madison High School in Brooklyn, New York.
+Cohen received his B.A. in Political Science from Franklin College of Indiana (1974), and his M.A. and Ph.D. in Political Science from the State University of New York in Buffalo (1977; 1979).
 In 1976-77, Cohen was a Ford Foundation Fellow in Urban Environmental Policy; in 1978-79, he was a Rockefeller Foundation Fellow in Public and Environmental Policy and Implementation.

-Cohen is the author of Understanding Environmental Policy (2nd Edition) (2014), Sustainability Management (2011), Understanding Environmental Policy (2006) and The Effective Public Manager (1988, now co-authored in its fifth edition), and the co-author of Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015), The Responsible Contract Manager (2008), Strategic Planning in Environmental Regulation (2005), The Effective Public Manager 3rd and 4th editions (2002, 2008), Tools for Innovators: Creative Strategies for Managing Public Sector Organizations (1998), The New Effective Public Manager (1995), Total Quality Management in Government (1993), Environmental Regulation Through Strategic Planning (1991), and numerous articles on public management innovation, public ethics, sustainability management, politics and environmental management.
-He also writes a weekly blog for the Earth Institute’s State of the Planet website.
+Dr. Cohen is the author of The Sustainable City (2017), Understanding Environmental Policy (2006, 2014), Sustainability Management (2011), The Effective Public Manager (1988, now co-authored in its fifth edition), and the co-author of Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015), The Responsible Contact Manager (2008), Strategic Planning in Environmental Regulation (2005), Tools for Innovators: Creative Strategies for Managing Public Sector Organizations (1998), and Total Quality Management in Government (1993).
+He has written numerous articles on public management, sustainability management, and environmental policy.
+Dr. Cohen also writes a weekly blog for the Earth Institute’s State of the Planet website.